ArchiveBox/docs/Docker.md

 The easiest way is to use `archivebox config --set KEY=value` or edit `./ArchiveBox.conf` (in your collection dir).

-For example, to set `MEDIA_TIMEOUT=120` as a persistent setting for a collection:
+For example, this sets `MEDIA_TIMEOUT=120` as a persistent setting for the collection:
 ```bash
 docker run -it -v $PWD:/data archivebox/archivebox config --set MEDIA_TIMEOUT=120
 # OR